-This section introduces the configuration and functions of the Web-based management.
+This section introduces the configuration and functions of the Web-based management from Industrial Managed Switch.

 About Web-based Management

 The Industrial Managed Switch offers management features that allow users to manage the Industrial Managed Switch from anywhere on the network through a standard browser such as Microsoft Internet Explorer.